 SSID Specify a name for the MLO network.
-Band Select two or more bands to form the MLO network.
+Band Select the bands to form the MLO network.
+Available band options may vary by model.
 SSID Broadcast With the option enabled, AP will broadcast the SSID to the nearby hosts, so that those hosts can find the wireless network identified by this SSID.
 If this option is disabled, users must enter the SSID manually to connect to the AP.
-Security Mode Select the security mode of the wireless network.
+Security Mode/ Version/ Encryption Configure the security settings of the wireless network.
 For detailed instructions, refer to 2.1.1 Configure SSIDs.
 Guest Network With this option enabled, guest network will block clients from reaching any private IP subnet.